OTel-native synthetic monitoring

 • Paid plan unlocks all 14 hosted locations, correlation analysis, and alert triage

-• Private locations at 50% off hosted run rates (paid: up to 2, Enterprise: unlimited)
+• Private locations at half the hosted run rate (paid: up to 2, Enterprise: unlimited)

 Start with the dashboard or go straight to code.